How to Buy a Home

 - Completion – your funds are paid to the sellers and deeds are transferred to yourself with the HM land registry

 Note: Completion usually happens on a Friday and can come with its complications if you are involved in a chain.
-Delays are typical as chains need to complete in order, and the keys might only be released once the entire chain has completed.
+Delays are typical as chains must complete in order, and the keys might only be released once the entire chain has been completed.

 Moving Day and Preparations

 This can be challenging in a chain but good communication and clarity can really help.

 So as a guide between exchange and completion, you should consider the following actions;

 - Inform your removal company of your move date.

 - Contact your utilities, water and broadband providers to close or move your old accounts.

 - You will already have arranged buildings insurance for your new property at exchange.
 You should also consider taking out contents insurance to cover your belongings.

 - organise for your post to be forwarded to help protect you against identity fraud – the Royal Mail offers a post-forwarding service.

 - Ask the seller about another visit to measure rooms for furniture etc.